Valpolicella

 What are the recommended food pairings for Valpolicella wines?

 Valpolicella wines pair well with a variety of dishes.
-Valpolicella Classico goes well with pasta, risotto, white meats and fresh cheeses.
-Amarone della Valpolicella and Recioto della Valpolicella go wonderfully with red meats, roasts, aged cheeses and dark chocolate.
+Valpolicella Classico pairs well with pasta, risotto, white meats, and fresh cheeses.
+Amarone della Valpolicella and Recioto della Valpolicella pair beautifully with red meats, roasts, aged cheeses, and dark chocolate.

-Is it possible to visit the Valpolicella cellars?
+Is it possible to visit the Valpolicella wineries?

-Yes, many Valpolicella wineries are open to the public and offer guided tours, tastings and the possibility of buying their wines directly on site.
+Yes, many Valpolicella wineries are open to the public and offer guided tours, tastings, and the opportunity to purchase their wines directly on site.